-\section{Introduction}
+\section{INTRODUCTION}

-Identifying new concepts and placing them into Knowledge Bases (KBs, e.g., ontologies and taxonomies) from texts such as a vast amount of publications is a key application of AI for scientific discovery and KB construction \cite{hastings2023ai}.
+Identifying new concepts and placing them into Knowledge Bases (KBs, e.g., ontologies and taxonomies) from texts such as a vast amount of publications is a key application of KB construction and AI for scientific discovery \cite{hastings2023ai}.
 Emerging concepts are particularly common in the biomedical domain and KB can easily be outdated.
 For example, new variants of SARS-CoV-2 have kept emerging since 2020; ``Curry-Jones syndrome'' was not added to SNOMED CT ontology \cite{donnelly2006snomed} until 2017.

-Existing datasets or benchmarks on using texts to enrich ontologies, are relevant to several tasks, but each of them only reflects a part of the whole picture.
+Existing datasets on using texts to enrich ontologies are relevant to several tasks, but each of them only reflects a part of the whole picture.
 In \textit{Taxonomy Completion} \cite{Shen2020TaxoExpan,jurgens-pilehvar-2016-semeval}, a pre-specified out-of-KB (a.k.a.
-NIL) concept is used as input to enrich a taxonomy.
-In \textit{Ontology Extension} \cite{glauer2022interpretable}, this is extended into description logic based ontologies, which includes complex concepts which can be considered \cite{chen2023contextual,yuan2023ontolama} but not yet for the existing datasets \cite{glauer2022interpretable}.
+NIL) concept is used to enrich a taxonomy.
+In \textit{Ontology Extension} \cite{glauer2022interpretable}, this is extended into description logic based ontologies, which include complex concepts which can be considered \cite{chen2023contextual,yuan2023ontolama} but not yet for the existing datasets \cite{glauer2022interpretable}.
 In \textit{Concept Post-coordination} \cite{kate2020,castell2023postcoordination}, an out-of-KB concept is defined with several existing concepts and attributes, i.e., placed under a complex concept.
-Datasets from all the three tasks above assume that the input concept term is already specified and non-contextual (e.g., without contexts in a corpus) for ontology enrichment, which does not reflect the real-world situation of discovering concepts from texts.
-In \textit{Out-of-KB Mention and Entity Discovery} \cite{Iurshina2022nilk,heist2023nastylinker,dong2023NIL}, new out-of-KB mentions and their clustering are discovered from a corpus, but their placement in KB has not been fully investigated.
+Datasets from all the three tasks above assume that the input concept term is already specified and non-contextual (e.g., without contexts in a corpus), which does not reflect the real-world situation.
+In \textit{Out-of-KB Mention and Entity Discovery} \cite{Iurshina2022nilk,heist2023nastylinker,dong2023NIL}, out-of-KB mentions and their clustering are discovered from texts, but their placement in KBs has not been fully investigated.